szlukisz/ovirtbackup/README.md

 - `storage_domain`: the name of the storage domain where the VM will be restored (e.g. `vm_storage`).
 - `cluster_name` : the name of the cluster where the VM will be restored. (e.g. `Default`)
 - `template` : you could use this to define a template where the VM is based but since it is restored you should leave it equal to `Blank`.
-- `commit` : if this is set to `yes` then all snapshot on the disks are collapsed on the restored VM.
-This is the preferred mode of operation to save disk space and avoid certain bugs of the Ovirt disk provisioning.
-- `copy_to_local` : if this is set to `yes` the disks are first copied to the `local_directory` before the restoration.
-Use this especially if you set the `commit` option to `yes` because otherwise the snapshots will collapse on the working backup folder.

 #### Snapshot section
 - `backup_snapshot_description` is the name of a temporary snapshot used to backup VMs (e.g. SAVIOR_BACKUP_SNAPSHOT)